-The Blocked Sessions charts lists all the Blocked Sessions, Lead Blockers, and the Total Deadlocks, in real-time, for the selected SQL Server instance, allowing you to easily see blocks as they occur.
+The Blocked Sessions charts list all the Blocked Sessions, Lead Blockers, and the Total Deadlocks, in real-time, for the selected SQL Server instance, allowing you to easily see blocks as they occur.
 Also, you can see the specific time and number of blocked sessions at a given time by hovering your mouse over the chart.

 (i) Right-click any of the Summary Sessions graphs to enable the Toolbar option.
-This toolbar helps you set different configurations, like copying the graph to clipboard, changing the type of graph, or the color palettes, and printing.
-Change the view of the graph to 3D/2D, rotated view, rotate around Y-axis, rotate around X-axis, clustered Z-axis, change the axes settings, add point labels, data grid, or a legend box.
-Also, you can access to other graph Properties.
+This toolbar helps you set different configurations, like copying the graph to a clipboard, changing the type of graph, or the color palettes, and printing.
+Change the view of the graph to 3D/2D, rotate the view, rotate around the Y-axis, rotate around the X-axis, cluster the Z-axis, change the axis settings, and add point labels, a data grid, or a legend box.
+Also, you can access other graph Properties.